 3. Candidates shall be deemed to have passed

 the examinationif they have passed all examinationpapers and the extended essay.
 4. A mark of 48 or 49 in one of the exam papers or the extended essay can be compensated for with marks indicating clear ability on the remaining three components of the examination.
 Candidates who either (i) receive a mark of 48 or 49 in one exam paper or the extended essay which cannot be compensated for by the remaining three components, (ii) receive less than 48 in one of the four components of the examination, or (iii) receive two or more marks below 50 in the four components of the examination, will be permitted to retake the paper(s)/resubmit the extended essay on one further occasion only, in Trinity Term, one year after the first attempt.
 Such candidates must pass the extended essay or examination paper(s) in order to pass the examination.
 5. The examiners may award a distinction for excellence in the whole examination.

 Oxford 1+1 MBA programme

-Candidates registered on the Oxford 1+1 MBA programme will follow an additional two or three-month bridging programme at the end of their third term of the combined programme.
+Candidates registered on the Oxford 1+1 MBA programme will follow an additional two or three

 (iii) Attendance of the MBA pre-course as described in the joining instructions for the MBA class, unless granted exemption by the MBA Committee on the grounds of prior formal study or work experience.